-- a. identify and address sources of systemic risks within the Nigerian Payments System landscape. - b.
-Establish sound governance arrangements to oversee the risk management framework by ensuring that risks are identified, monitored and treated. - c.
-Establish clear and appropriate rules and procedures to carry out the riskmanagement objectives.
+- a. identify and address sources of systemic risks within the Nigerian Payments System landscape; - b. establish sound governance arrangements to oversee the risk management framework by ensuring that risks are identified, monitored and treated; - c. establish clear and appropriate rules and procedures to carry out the risk-management objectives; - d. employ the resources necessary to achieve the payments system's risk management objectives; and - e. integrate risk management into the decision making processes of the Scheme Boards and Working Groups under PSV 2020.

-- d.
-Employ the resources necessary to achieve the payment system's risk management objectives. - e.
-Integrate risk management into the decision making processes of the Scheme Boards and Working Groups under PSV 2020.
+3. SCOPE

-3. Scope
+This Framework is designed to guide the operators and users of the payment systems across Nigeria.
+These systems may be organized, located, or operated within Nigeria (domestic payments), outside Nigeria (offshore payments), or both (cross-border payments) and may involve currencies other than the Naira (non-

-This framework is designed to guide the operators and users of the payments systems across Nigeria.
-These systems may be organized, located, or operated within Nigeria (domestic payments), outside Nigeria (offshore payments), or both (cross-border payments) and may involve currencies other than the Naira (non-Naira systems and multi-currency systems).
-The scope of the policy also includes any payment system based or operated in Nigeria that engages in the settlement of non-Naira transactions operating within Nigeria and those that operate across the Nigerian borders (cross border payments system); along with their infrastructure providers and the Payment Service Providers (PSPs) that make up these systems.
+Naira systems and multi-currency systems).
+The scope of the Framework also includes any payment system based or operated in Nigeria that engages in the settlement of non-Naira transactions operating within Nigeria and those that operate across the Nigerian borders (cross border payment systems); along with their infrastructure providers and the Payment Service Providers (PSPs) that make up these systems.

-This framework does not apply to arrangements for the physical movement of cash or systems for settling securities nor apply to market infrastructures such as trading exchanges, trade-execution facilities, or multilateral trade-compression systems.
+This Framework does not apply to arrangements for the physical movement of cash or systems for settling securities nor apply to market infrastructures such as trading exchanges, trade-execution facilities, or multilateral trade-compression systems.
 It is also not intended to apply to bilateral payment, clearing, or settlement relationships, where a payment system is not involved, between financial institutions and their customers, such as traditional correspondent banking and government securities clearing services.